kuzudb/kuzudb.github.io/docs/cypher/transactions.md

   auto conn = make_unique<Connection>(database.get());
   auto result = conn->query("CREATE (a:User {name: 5, age: 72})");
 ```
+Note: All queries/commands sent from CLI are in auto-commit mode.
 You do not have to commit at the end of auto-committed transactions (and you cannot rollback).